emipa606/CustomPrisonerInteractions/README.md

 The other difference is that this mod enables you to select options per prisoner.
 So you can for example select to release a hurt prisoner without waiting for them to be healthy without changing any global options.
 There is also options in the mod-settings if you want to change what option is set by default.

-The mod adds an option for Releasing prisoners:
+The mod adds these options for Releasing prisoners:
+[litst]
-Release when healthy - will wait to release the prisoner until they are considered healthy
+- When healthy - wait until they are considered healthy
+- When able to walk- wait until they can walk again
+- When no longer guilty- wait until they are no longer considered guilty for a crime

 It also adds the following options for the Convert option